ICanBoogie/bind-render/README.md

 ## Defining engines using `render` config fragments

-The preferred method to define render engines is using `render` config fragments, because they can be synthesised and cached.
+The preferred method to define render engines is using `render` config fragments, because they can be synthesized and cached.

 The following example demonstrates how to define and engine for the `.phtml` templates: